-GAME CREDENTIAL REQUESTS
+GAME CREDENTIAL REQUEST

-All requests for media and/or photo credentials must be online at SportsSystems.com/ Arkansas.
+Allrequestsformediaand/orphotocredentialsmustbeonlineatSportsSystems.com/ Arkansas.
 Requests should be made at least 10 days in advance.

 Credentials must be requested and will be granted on a game-by-game basis only.
-No multigame or full season credentials will be issued.
+No multi-game or full season credentials will be issued.